 We have a native and a non-native speaking counsellor for most languages:

-Some of our counsellors are full-time staff, so students are able to see them during the day.
-Other counsellors that are part-time come to school several times a week,.
+All of our counsellors are at school most days, so students are able to see them during the day.
 You should talk with your counsellor if you need help or advice with any problems.
 Your counsellor is NOT a 24-hour babysitting service and should not be asked unreasonable requests.
 If your counsellor is not available, you can always get help and advice from any staff member.

 1.3 Recreation and Social Programme